Connect with us

 Movie title-Wicked: For Good: Instagram

-Wicked: For Good had Zero nominations.
+Wicked: For Good had zero nomination.
 Guillermo del Toro was not nominated for Best Director nomination, and actors Paul Mescal (Hamnet) and Chase Infiniti (One Battle After Another) were absent from the acting categories despite early predictions.

 Movie title-Marty Supreme: Instagram